09 Feb Richmond Tennis Association Expanding Student Lessons

 “RTA’s presence in Richmond has been helpful to promote tennis in the community,” Kisseh said.

-The RTA already teaches tennis to students from Caliber Beta Academy at Kennedy High’s campus, College Preparatory School by Martin Luther King Park, and West County Mandarin School in the East Richmond Heights.
+The RTA already teaches tennis to students from Caliber Beta Academy, located on Kennedy High’s campus, Richmond College Preparatory School in the Coronado neighborhood, and West County Mandarin School in East Richmond Heights.

 The idea of the association teaching kids tennis began after Gary and Maryn Hurlbut founded the RTA in 2014, soon forming adult tennis teams.
 The following year, Maryn Hurlbut began a free “Tots Tennis” program for 3- to 8-year-olds.